Team Sentra

 So much innovation and possibilities, yet, the economic climate is demanding consolidation, simplification, and yes, budget cuts.
 So, how do you navigate this tricky balancing act?
 On one hand, you need to close those critical cybersecurity gaps, and on the other, you must embrace new technology to innovate and stay competitive.
 To add a touch more complexity, there’s the issue of CIOs suffering from "change fatigue."
 According to Gartner, this fatigue manifests as CIOs hesitate to invest in new projects and initiatives, pushing a portion of 2023's IT spending into 2024, a trend that is likely to continue into 2025.
 CIOs are prioritizing cost control, efficiencies, and automation, while scaling back those long IT projects that take ages to show returns.

-Cloud Security - A Top Investment
+Cloud Security: A Top Investment

 PwC suggests that cloud security is one of the top investment areas for 2024.
 The cloud's complex landscape, often poorly managed, presents a significant challenge.
 Astoundingly, 97% of organizations have gaps in their cloud risk management plans.
 The cloud security arena is nothing short of a maze that is difficult to navigate, driving enterprises towards vendor consolidation in an effort to reduce complexity, drive greater predictability and achieve positive ROI quickly.